Have you ever wondered about biodiversity, what it is and how you can create a more biodiverse garden?

 What is Biodiversity?

-Biodiversity is the diversity of life in a habitat or ecosystem and is a great indicator of the health of that ecosystem.
+It is the sum total of any life form that you would find in a specific area.
+Biodiversity is a great indicator of the health of that ecosystem.
 Healthy biodiversity has an effect on the number of insects and birds for pollination, the cycling of nutrients by compost eating bacteria, even small mammals and lizards for feasting on crop-eating insects.

 “From individual species through entire ecosystems, biological diversity is vital for human health and well-being.
 The quality of the water we drink, the food we eat and the air we breathe all depend on keeping the natural world in good health.” - António Guterres, United Nations Secretary-General.